dwBruijn/dwBruijn.github.io/_posts/2020-08-02-Cyrat-ransomware.md

 ---
 title:  "Cyrat: A badly written Ransomware"
-description: "Badly written python ransomware that uses fernet to encrypt files"
+description: "Reverse engineering of a badly written python ransomware that uses Fernet to encrypt files"
 layout: post
 ---